blacklabcapital/darkfeed/README.md

 Darkfeed is in pre-alpha and under active development as we migrate some of our proprietary in-house code to use darkfeed's open implementations.
 While we do make an effort to provide thorough testing, you may encounter bugs.
 Please make sure you do your own sanity checking before deploying to production.
 If you do encounter an issue, report it or submit a pull request!

 ##Design Philosophy
-Darkfeed tries to go for simple, practical implementations that cover typical use cases instead of unwieldly complex implementations that aim to be a "one size fits all".
+Darkfeed strives for simple, practical implementations that cover typical use cases instead of unwieldly complex implementations that aim to be a "one size fits all".
 But if it doesn't, it's usually easy enough to extend existing data structures yourself (and provide your own serialization/deserialization functions).

 While we aim to maximize performance, a great deal of effort has gone into convenience and safety.
 We could certainly squeeze out a few microseconds of latency by removing error checking code, but in most cases you'll want the sanity checking there.
 If your strategy depends on ultra low latency, you should be using native HDL on FGPAs and not a CPU-based library anyways.